-- Confirmation of permanent resident status: you may submit a paystub, utility bill or rental agreement for this
+- Confirmation of permanent resident status: you may submit a paystub, utility bill, or rental agreement for this

 - You must also prove legal entitlement to be in Canada using your permanent resident card (both sides) or Canada entry document (both sides)

-Once you have gathered all the supporting documentation and have filled in the application form, you may either take it with all the original documents to an authorised registry office or mail the form with photocopies to the provincial headquarters of the insurance.
+Once you have gathered all the supporting documentation and have filled in the application form, you may either take it with all the original documents to an authorized registry office or mail the form with photocopies to the provincial headquarters of the insurance.

 In British Columbia, you may apply as soon as you move, but coverage will not start until after three months.
 You can submit your application online here.